 • More than 500 historical instruments: guitars, harpsichords, ethnomusicological pieces…

-4. MUHBA – Barcelona history museum (Plaça del Rei)
+4. MUHBA – Barcelona History Museum (Plaça del Rei)

 • Free on the first Sunday of each month and every Sunday from 3:00 pm.